Constraining ultralight bosonic dark matter with Keck observations of S2's orbit and kinematics: Interacting with SM and Frequency Shift

-where $\beta$ is dimensionless coupling between Higgs $H$ and the DM.
-This interaction between the bosonic DM and the Higgs generates a shift of the Higgs vacuum expectation value (VEV)~\cite{Kouvaris:2019nzd, Kouvaris:2021phj}
+where $\beta$ is the dimensionless coupling between Higgs and bosonic DM.
+This interaction generates a shift of the Higgs vacuum expectation value (VEV)~\cite{Kouvaris:2019nzd, Kouvaris:2021phj}

-where $v_{\rm ew}$ is the SM Higgs vacuum expectation value for $\beta=0$, and $\rho (r)$ is the expectation value of the scalar cloud.
-Therefore, the presence of the bosonic DM induces an effective change in the mass of fundamental SM particles.
+where $v_{\rm ew}$ is the SM Higgs vacuum expectation value for $\beta=0$, $m_{H}$ is the Higgs mass, and $\rho (r)$ is the expectation value of the scalar cloud.
+Therefore, the presence of the bosonic DM induces an effective change in the mass of SM particles.
 Taking the electron mass as an example, we have

-where $m_e^{\rm bare}$ is the unperturbed electrons mass, $m_H$ is the Higgs mass.
-Consequently, the frequency shift $\delta\omega$ induced by DM can be written as
+where $m_e^{\rm bare}$ is the unperturbed electron mass.
+Consequently, the frequency shift {$\delta f$} induced by DM can be written as